Ace-kckc/ipt101_kc/README.md

 ## How to Install
 - Step 1: Download the zip file or use git clone
 - Step 2: Watch Anime
-- Step 3: Install Valorant
+- Step 3: Watch Valorant